rybafish/rybafish.github.io/tech.md

 PyHDB - opensource SAP HANA driver maintained by SAP used to connect to SAP HANA DB

 # Features
-Asyncroniouts calls to the DB from SQL console - implemented
+Asyncroniouts calls to the DB from SQL console - implemented using QThread

-#PyHDB
+# PyHDB
 It is nice and quite good working library with some limitations.

 Extentions created: